vish2002/MiniUrlD/README.md

-# MiniUrlD
+# MiniUrl

-MiniUrlD is a web application designed to shorten lengthy URLs into concise links while offering an integrated analytics feature to track visit counts for each shortened link.
+MiniUrl is a web application designed to shorten lengthy URLs into concise links while offering an integrated analytics feature to track visit counts for each shortened link.

 ## Features
 - **Dynamic HTML Rendering:** Utilized Embedded JS (.ejs) for seamless server-side rendering of URLs and analytics data.